This post contains affiliate links.

 The bags with numbers (1 to 5 and 8) range from “OK” to “Awesome”.
 Creative 8 is a coffee I can fully recommend.

 If you’re looking for a nice gift or souvenir, Trung Nguyen is the brand to go for.
-Especially the Creative 8 and Weasel coffee comes in a nice box which doesn’t look out of place on a shelf.
+The Creative 8 and Weasel coffee comes in a nice box that doesn’t look out of place on a shelf.

 2. Me Trang